raphaelantoniocampos/fast_install/README.md

 - The generated executable will be located in dist/autopkg-windows.exe.

-- It works with silent mode
+- Also supports silent mode

 ```
 uv run .\main.py .\data\packages.json --silent --build